 As your child progresses through the grade levels you will hear a lot about your child’s reading fluency development from their classroom teacher.
-Click the link below for information about Reading Fluency and ways to help your child at home.
+Check out our Fluency FAQs for information about Reading Fluency and ways to help your child at home.

 Take this quick survey to determine your child’s current stage of reading development.
 This is a useful tool for identifying reading areas to develop with your child at home.

-Are you looking for some fun ways to help your child develop their reading skills using simple leveled books?
+Fun ways to help your child develop their reading skills using simple leveled books!

 Reading with parents and family members at home is one of the most important parts of a child’s literacy development.
 Even as your child grows older and becomes more independent, reading together at home can continue to be an engaging and meaningful experience.
-For specific tips on reading with your child at home throughout grades K-8, click on the link below.
-Tips_for_Reading_with_Your_Child_at_Home.pdf
+Check out this PDF for specific tips on reading with your child at home throughout grades K-8.